 - Spiritual Intimacy – Sharing our “spiritual heart” with one another.
 Fellowship and ask questions that stimulate spiritual dialogue.
 This intimacy is the engine of all others.

 Start small and identify what brings you together.
-This will build momentum A good place of discovery is ask yourselves “what makes you and your spouse come alive?”
+This will build momentum A good place of discovery is to ask yourselves “what makes you and your spouse come alive?”
 Let that be your starting point.
 Find a starting point to date your spouse again.
 No spouse wants to tell the other how they should be loved; this is the mystery and the thrill of the chase!

 Jason is a graduate from Maryland Bible College and Seminary, and presently he leads the Pastoral Care Team of Greater Grace Church in Baltimore.
 Since age 16, Jason has been involved with mission work among the former Soviet-Bloc countries in Eastern Europe, as well as in Asia, and in the United States.
 While living in Ukraine, he helped church plant three new churches that continue to thrive today under trained nationals.
 He has also written five books and has his own podcast (tinyurl.com/IRpodcast)